Developing the engineering technology for tomorrow’s fusion reactors.

 Our Fusion Technology team is taking the UK’s fusion expertise into the age of power plant delivery.
 We enable industrial partners to test prototype components in the conditions found inside fusion reactors – getting a head start in the commercialisation of fusion energy.

-We offer a suite of testing facilities and capabilities for advanced engineering and manufacturing in the UK nuclear fusion industry and beyond.
+We offer a suite of testing facilities and capabilities for advanced engineering and manufacturing in the UK fusion industry and beyond.

 Some of the facilities are already operating and more will open in 2021/22, located at complementary UKAEA sites at Culham Science Centre and at the Advanced Manufacturing Park at Waverley, near Rotherham.